wavefrontHQ/docs/pages/doc/wavefront_api.md

 #### View and Manage the API Tokens for Your Organization
 You can view and revoke the API token for any user or service account in your organization.

-1. Log in to your Wavefront instance as administrator.
+1. Log in to your Wavefront instance as a user with the **Accounts** permission.
 2. Click the gear icon <i class="fa fa-cog"/>  at the top right of the taskbar and select **Accounts**.
 3. Click the **API Tokens** tab.